Permanently Out of Stock see These Two Hands: New Edition

 Renée lives in Ōtaki and teaches her Your Life, Your Story and her Poem a Week workshops there.

-This is just one version of her life, her story, told in patches, like a quilt.
+This is her life, her story, told in patches, like a quilt.
+One for every year of the life she’s lived so far.